TheThingSystem/steward/nodewiki/steward/Steward.md

 * _beacon-ingress_: the utility module both publishes and subscribes to this mialbox to maintain a history of recent logging entries and then to republish the latest logging entry to _beacon-egress_.

-* _beacon-egress_: the console management API and any indicator/prowl actors subscribe to this mailbox to receive logging entries.
+* _beacon-egress_: the console management API and any indicator actors subscribe to this mailbox to receive logging entries.

 * _actors_: all actors subscribe to this mailbox to receive requests to report current status information, observe events,